 Chase waterfalls in Iwamuro-no-Taki Falls.
-Hear the roaring water crash to the rocky plunge pool while in the middle of the forest.
+Hear the roaring water crash to the rocky plunge pool in the middle of the forest.
 It is one of the national treasures of Toyama, and perhaps it has something to be discovered from.

 Get a 360 panoramic view of Tateyama from Toyama’s wide-area Clean Center Observation Deck.
 This is another place in Tateyama where you can see the transitioning landscape of Toyama Prefecture.
 The observatory rises 80 meters above the ground, giving visitors clear sights of the town’s scenery.